The History Department offers four MA programs:

 Character of the programs

 Our MA programs are graduate programs.
-The department does not inculcate knowledge that was supposedly acquired in undergraduate education.
 Students are expected to develop familiarity with, and experience in, the basic skills of independent research.
 Faculty members offer guidance, assistance, and supervision in students' own creative work and, naturally, information on fields which students may not have studied earlier.

-Master's students may also pursue a number of specializations within the department.
-The specializations mark academic fields of particular relevance in which there is a coalescence of faculty strength between the History Department and other CEU units.
-The specializations do not imply separate degrees: students who have successfully completed the requirements receive, together with the regular CEU MA degree, a certificate of attendance.
-Currently we offer specializations in:
+Master's students may also pursue a number of specializations and advanced certificate programs within the department.
+These programs mark academic fields of particular relevance in which there is a coalescence of faculty strength between the History Department and other CEU units.
+The specializations and advanced certificate programs do not imply separate degrees: students who have successfully completed the requirements receive, together with the regular CEU MA degree, a certificate of attendance.
+You can find more information on the programs here.